NOTE: All entries, in bold type, indicate lower case or capitalization as appropriate

 academic titles.
 See titles (of persons).

 acronyms.
 For well-known acronyms [NFL, NSF, NEA], periods are not necessary.
-On first reference, spell out university acronyms that may be unfamiliar to the audience [Center for Outreach, Volunteerism, and Education,
+On first reference, spell out institutional acronyms that may be unfamiliar to the audience (the Center for Outreach, Volunteerism, and Education, rather than the COVE), put the acronym in parentheses, and then use the acronym throughout.

 administrative titles.
 See titles (of persons).